Deferred Maintenance

 Deferred maintenance in the real estate sector can have real financial impacts.

-Selling a home that has been neglected can be a challenge, negatively impacting the home’s value and your ability to close its sale.
+Selling a home that has been neglected becomes a challenge, negatively impacting the home’s value and the seller’s ability to close on it.

 Deferred maintenance in production manufacturing

-As downtime and financial losses accumulate, it becomes an all-hands-on-deck situation for your maintenance team until the breakdown is resolved.
+As downtime and financial losses accumulate, it becomes an all-hands-on-deck situation for a maintenance team until the breakdown is resolved.

-All other pending preventive maintenance tasks are a lower priority and are therefore added to the backlog.
+All other pending preventive maintenance tasks become a lower priority and are therefore added to the backlog.

 Deferred maintenance in facilities

-Every three months, you have a scheduled preventive maintenance reminder to change all the HVAC filters in your 10-story building.
-While you have ordered the necessary filters, they did not all arrive on time for you to complete the change as scheduled.
+Let’s say a facility has a scheduled preventive maintenance reminder to change all the HVAC filters in a 10-story building every three months.
+While they have ordered the necessary filters, they did not all arrive on time for the maintenance team to complete the change as scheduled.
 Therefore, replacing the remaining filters gets added to the deferred maintenance backlog.

 Checklist for Creating a Preventive Maintenance Plan